Design the GUI¶

 Expand value.
 The

-and push the counter to the rightmost of the screen.
+should resize and push the counter to the right side of the screen.

 Turn the bar and counter into reusable UI components¶